quale-quest/sql-mvc/doc/Theory/Escaping_the_Von_Neumann_programming_paradigm_part2.md

 What is critical, is the notion that a HOST provides the user interface and events within a CONTEXT, a practical scheme for imperative hardware may consist of : 1) The CPU+PC sitting idle, 2) on an event such as a user action, network, timer or chained event, The HOST pushes the CONTEXT to the CPU stack , and sets the PC address to that of the code associated with that event, 3) The CPU can then run and alter the non-volatile state (NVRAM) based on the code and the CONTEXT, 4) at the end of the routine the CPU returns, this triggers the HOST to examine the NVRAM and handle any output to the user.

-In order to avoid the trap, It is equally important that the CPU & NVRAM boundary not be confused or moved to the CPU & HOST boundary in order to try and emulate DISK or IO), even though the host is likely to emulate the NVRAM using DISK.
+In order to avoid the trap, It is equally important that the CPU & NVRAM boundary not be moved to the CPU & HOST boundary in order to try and emulate DISK or IO), even though the host is likely to emulate the NVRAM using DISK.

 Notice, in the new architecture definition there is no reference to a program counter, this is an implementation detail we don't need to deal with, the new architecture, will work equally well with imperative or [functional] (https://www.cs.york.ac.uk/fp/reduceron/) suited processors.